 Download Rust from the Rust website.

 Download Python from the Python website.

 Clone the OpenDP Repo#

-Clone the repo and change into the
+Clone the repo (or your fork) and change into the

 opendp directory that’s created.

 git clone https://github.com/opendp/opendp.git cd opendp

 Change to the